cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 #### Plan

+* We are looking at three modes of compute on the cloud: **Serverless Functions**, **Containers** and **VMs/Images**.
+* VMs are used pretty much like traditional servers; and images are freeze-dried 'zip file' versions of VMs.

-"As if we are doing some research" the sequence of events in this walk-through are:
+"As if we need a research computing environment" the sequence of events in this walk-through are:

-- Start a VM on the Azure cloud
+- Start your VM on the Azure cloud in your Resource Group (and grab a key file)
+- Log in to that VM using VSCode
-- Install the Anaconda data science platform (Python with Jupyter notebook server support)
+- On the VM: Install the `jupyter` notebook server library
-- Install some additional Python libraries
-- Download some data
+- On the VM: Create a research environment by cloning a GitHub repository
-- Download a Jupyter notebook repository
+- On the VM: Start a jupyter notebook session *without any visible interface*
-- Make sure everything works properly
+- On your computer: Create an SSH tunnel from your computer to your VM
+- Use your browser to connect to the jupyter server on the VM (and see *Stretch task)
-- Save the results as an Azure VM **image**
+- Save your VM as an Azure *image*
-- Shut down ("terminate") the VM
+- Terminate your VM
-- Start a completely new VM from the stored image
+- Start a completely new VM from your stored image
-- Again test that everything works properly
+- Verify that everything works properly

-Note: There is a distinction between a virtualized computer or virtual machine (VM) and an actual physical computer.
-While this is outside the scope of this material it can be relevant within the general topic of compute optimization.

-## Background perspective

-There are three degrees of complexity in building a compute resource on the cloud.
-Actually there are more than this but let's start with three: **Functions**, **Containers** and **Images**.
-Functions are simplest but they have a limited degree of power and flexibility.
-Images are the most complicated; they correspond to Virtual Machines.
-In fact Images are like a freeze-dried (or if you like 'zip file') version of a VM.
-Containers occupy a middle ground between Functions and Images.
-We are visiting all three with the idea of seeing a spectrum of options for doing data science on the cloud.
+- *Stretch task: Place some data in object storage on Azure and access that from your VM

-## Walk-through
+## Procedure

-This procedural walks through creating a Virtual Machine, adding a Jupyter notebook server, testing this, and storing it as an Azure machine image.
-That last step is a single click task; the bulk of the effort is preparation.

 * On a browser sign in to the [Azure portal](portal.azure.com) and verify your Subscription
     * Be sure to work in the Central US Azure region